gaya3472004/Global-Guru---Quiz_Game/README.md

 Become a contributor to the Global Guru legacy!
 Report glitches like a superhero, propose blockbuster features, or suggest new realms of questions.
 Let's forge a united front of knowledge!

 Explore responsibly and let the quest for knowledge guide you!
+   1)Fork this repository
+   2)Clone this repository
+   3)Do your work and stage your changes.
+   4)Commit you changes with a commit message containing your name, file(s) worked
+    upon, changes added.
+   5)Push changes to your forked repository

 🚀 Embark on the Global Guru Odyssey and Uncover the Tapestry of Human Wisdom! 🌟
 ```